lkk688/mytutorial/docs/source/xilinxfpga.rst

 Installation process:
   * Connect the ADRV9009-W/PCBZ FMC board to the FPGA carrier HPC1 FMC1 socket.
   * On the ADRV9009 FMC card, provide a 30.72MHz clock source, at a +5dBm power level to J401 connector.
 (This signal drives the reference clock into the AD9528 clock generation chip on the board - the REFA/REFA_N pins of AD9528 generates the DEV_CLK for the Talise and REF_CLK for the FPGA on the ZYNQ platform).
+We purchased  Crystek CPRO33-30.72 SMA oscillator (https://www.digikey.com/en/products/detail/crystek-corporation/CPRO33-30-720/9169401?s=N4IgTCBcDaIMIAUBKB5AzGgtGgDAOgHYIBdAXyA), SMA Male to 2.1mm Plug (https://www.digikey.com/en/products/detail/crystek-corporation/CCADP-MM-6/1867564?s=N4IgTCBcDaIMJwIIBEAKBaAsp9A2EAugL5A), and 3.3V 5W dapter (https://www.digikey.com/en/products/detail/kaga-electronics-usa/KTPS05-03315U-VI-P1/5820199).
   * Connect USB UART J83 (Micro USB) to your host PC.
 Insert SD card into socket.
   * Configure ZCU102 for SD BOOT (mode SW6[4:1] switch in the position OFF,OFF,OFF,ON.
 Turn on the power switch on the FPGA board.
   * Login to the device via root and password: analog.
 Check devices: root@analog:~# iio_info | grep iio:device